 a) PUBLIC/PRIVATE OPINIONS: The anti-biotech campaign, created by different groups under the Federation for Environmental Conservation and the Biodiversity Conservation Network, did not have a significant negative impact among consumers in the past.
-However, because of the lack of scientific education of the general public and the widespread use of misinformation by groups opposed to biotechnology, the perception and attitudes toward transgenics may be changing amongst the general population.
+However, because of the lack of scientific education of the public and the widespread use of misinformation by groups opposed to biotechnology, the perception and attitudes toward genetically engineered products may be changing amongst the general population.
 The general public has limited knowledge of the topic and can be easily influenced by these groups, especially in rural areas, where the educational level of the population tends to be lower.
 On the other side, these groups' statements and actions have given scientists, Ministry of Agriculture officials, and the press the opportunity to express points of view favorable to biotechnology.

-Post has noticed different activities organized by environmental groups in support of the current biotech moratorium bill.
-For instance, in March 2016, an organization called "Pax Natura" brought to Costa Rica anti-biotech writer Steven M. Drucker who wrote, "Altered Genes, Twisted Truth" and world renowned primatologist Jane Goodall who wrote the prologue to the book.
+Post noticed different activities organized by environmental groups in support of the biotech moratorium bill.
+For instance, in March 2016, an organization called "Pax Natura" brought to Costa Rica anti-biotech writer Steven M. Drucker who wrote, "Altered Genes, Twisted Truth", and world renowned primatologist Jane Goodall who wrote the prologue to the book.
 During their visit, they met with legislators to promote the moratorium bill.
 In addition, the left wing party "Frente Amplio" organized an event in June 2015 at the Legislative Assembly with the participation of Dr. Ray Siedler, a former Environmental Protection Agency researcher and vocal opponent to biotechnology.
+The number of activities organized by opponents of biotechnology declined in 2017 and 2018.